salinecrew/salinecrew.github.io/join-crew.md

 {{site.data.members.treasurer}} - <mailto:{{site.data.members.treasurer-email}}>

-If the cost of joining the team is the only thing holding you back, please contact <mailto:{{site.data.members.president}}> to discuss possible solutions.
+If the cost of joining the team is the only thing holding you back, please contact <mailto:{{site.data.members.president-email}}> to discuss possible solutions.

 ## Fundraisers